patrickwilmes/lake-sh/README.md

 # Lake Shell

+**Attention: Project is in it's early stages!
+Bugs are common, features are missing!
+Feel free to report and submit pr's**

 Lake shell is a hobby project of mine, with the goal of developing a nice shell for linux based systems.

 ## How to build and run